 The Penn State financial aid staff is available to make the process of financing your education as smooth as possible.
 A variety of financial aid programs are available to help you finance your SIA education.
 For more information about financial aid for graduate students, visit the Penn State Office of Student Aid website.

-You will automatically be considered for SIA merit-based scholarships, based on information collected from your admission application.
+You will automatically be considered for SIA merit-based scholarships, based on information collected from your admission application, as long as you applied by February 15.
 This evaluation is automatic and does not require any additional forms.
 These scholarships are offered to top applicants who demonstrate academic excellence during their undergraduate years and on their standardized tests for graduate school.
 Involvement outside of the classroom and relevant work or other experiences are also taken into consideration.
 These scholarships may be renewable if you maintain the required criteria for eligibility.
 If you are awarded a merit scholarship, you will be notified in your official admission letter.

 Unfortunately, we cannot award merit- based scholarships to every applicant.
 You should expect to use other scholarship and loan opportunities to help ease the burden of your education expenses.

 A variety of student loan sources are available to our students.
 The Federal Direct Unsubsidized Loan (also known as the Stafford Loan) is the financial resource most used by our students.
 Through this federally guaranteed loan program, students may borrow up to $20,500 per year.
 The student is responsible for the interest that accrues on that portion of the loan during times of enrollment, but no payments are required until after a student stops attending school at least half-time.
-For the 2019-20 academic year, the Stafford Loan has a variable fixed interest rate set at 6.08% with an origination fee of 1.059% deducted at dispersement.
-The rate for 2020-21 will become available in June.
+For the 2020-21 academic year, the Stafford Loan has a variable fixed interest rate set at 4.3% with an origination fee of 1.057% deducted at dispersement.
+The rate for 2021-22 will be set in June.

 Many students need more loan money than is available to them through the Federal Direct Unsubsidized Loan.
 These students turn to the Federal Direct PLUS Loan for Graduate Students (also known as Grad PLUS) or private educational loans.
-Applications for these loans require a credit check, so you will need a satisfactory credit history to be eligible.
-For the 2019-20 academic year, the Grad PLUS Loan has a variable fixed interest rate set at 7.08% with an origination fee of 4.246% deducted at dispersement.
-The rate for 2019-20 will become available in June.
+Applications for these loans require a credit check, so you will need a satisfactory credit history in order to borrow these loans.
+For the 2020-21 academic year, the Grad PLUS Loan has a variable fixed interest rate set at 5.3% with an origination fee of 4.228% deducted at dispersement.
+The rate for 2021-22 will become available in June.
 Interest rates and other fees on private loans vary.

 Applying for Financial Aid